awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-view.md

    }
    ```

    The `Changes` key lists changes to resources\.
-If you were to execute this change set, AWS CloudFormation would update the tags of the `i-1abc23d4` EC2 instance\.
+If you were to execute this change set, CloudFormation would update the tags of the `i-1abc23d4` EC2 instance\.
 For a description of each field, see the [Change](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_Change.html) data type in the *AWS CloudFormation API Reference*\.

    For additional examples of change sets, see [Example change sets](using-cfn-updating-stacks-changesets-samples.md)\.